 Tick season has struck and those nasty little buggers are plaguing kids, pets and outdoor enthusiasts alike!
-Here is a simple, painless way to remove a biting tick- as well as prevent future ticks from climbing all over you!
+Here is a simple, painless easy tick removal tip to remove an embedded biting tick- as well as prevent future ticks from climbing all over you!

 Ticks can transmit a number of painful, debilitating diseases including: